 Prices for the raw materials we require are subject to continuous volatility and may increase from time to time.
 Although our sales are generally made on the basis of a "margin over metal price," if prices increase, we may not be able to pass on the entire cost of the increases to our customers or offset fully the effects of higher raw material costs, other than metal, through productivity improvements, which may cause our profitability to decline.
 In addition, there is a potential time lag between changes in prices under our purchase contracts and the point when we can implement a corresponding change under our sales contracts with our customers.
 As a result, we can be exposed to fluctuations in raw materials prices, including metal, since, during the time lag period, we may have to temporarily bear the additional cost of the change under our purchase contracts, which could have a material adverse effect on our profitability.
-Furthermore, sales contracts currently representing approximately 20% of our total annual sales provide for a ceiling over which metal prices cannot contractually be passed through to our customers, which could potentially also have a material adverse effect on our financial results.
-Although we attempt to mitigate the risk of this occurrence through the purchase of hedging contracts or options, this hedging policy may not successfully or completely eliminate these effects.
-Finally, a sustained material increase in raw materials prices may cause some of our customers to substitute other materials for our products.
+Furthermore, sales contracts currently representing approximately 20% of our total annual sales provide for a ceiling over which metal prices cannot contractually be passed through to our customers.
+These contracts have in the past and may in the future have a material adverse effect on our financial results.
+Although we have attempted to mitigate this risk through the purchase of metal options, this hedging policy has not been totally economically effective and may not be totally economically effective in the future.
+For example, the reduction in Regional Income of Novelis North America of \$50 million, or 36%, during the first six months of 2005 compared to the first six months of 2004 was mainly due to the adverse effect of metal price increases which impacted the can price ceiling and metal pass-through differences totaling \$34 million.
+As metal prices continue to remain relatively high, these price ceilings will continue to have an adverse effect on our financial results.
+In addition, a sustained material increase in raw materials prices may cause some of our customers to substitute other materials for our products.